What is an ASCA

 - to comply with legal requirements a formal notice has been published in the London Gazette, the Exmouth Journal and the Midweek Herald.

-If any objections are duly made there may be an opportunity to make further comments or for a local inquiry or hearing to be held.
 The Secretary of State may then approve the Order with or without modification, but if a modification is made there will be further opportunities to make representations.
 Once an Order is approved (with or without modifications) a further notice must be published in the London Gazette and a local newspaper before the Order can come into force.

 Maps of the areas affected by the proposed changes to the ASCA boundaries are included in the Order, but due to the large areas covered by the proposed changes we have produced additional, more detailed plans.